-One of the neat features on the Apple Watch is Time Travel.
-If you spin around the Digital Crown while on a watch face you can speed through time.
-If you have no complications set up, this won't do anything expect spin around the minute and hour hands.
-However, if you do have complications set up, you can get some valuable information.
+One of the neat features of the Apple Watch is Time Travel.
+If you spin around the Digital Crown while on a watch face, you can speed through time, getting information FROM THE FUTURE (sort of).

-One caveat here: In watchOS 3, Time Travel is turned off by default.
+On some versions of watchOS Time Travel is turned off by default.
 To enable it, head to the companion app, select "Clock" and toggle on "Time Travel."

 The ETA app is one of the best ways for commuters to quickly see how much traffic they can expect on the way to and from their frequent destinations.
 The Apple Watch complication is equally as useful, and its previously stated Time Travel feature is the best implementation we've seen.

 When it comes to city travel, CityMapper does it best.
 What's more, there are a host of complications to try out.
 The large complication shows the next step in your planned journey, showing the frequency of trains and buses, and where to get them.
 Smaller complications will also show your ETA to planned destinations.

 Bear is our favorite notes app for iOS - and there's a complication to try, too.
 You can open a new note and dictate into it with your voice – great for ideas or reminders on the go.

 If you're regularly interviewing people – or a spy – you can quickly start recording from your Apple Watch using the Just Press Record complication.
 Just press to start a new recording which will use the Watch's built-in mic and be stored in the iPhone app.

 The Apple Watch does have sleep-tracking capabilities if you use a third-party app.
 Sleep++ enables you to start and stop sleep tracking from your Apple Watch's face, by using the complication.
 It just makes getting the most out of the app that little bit easier.